Neutrino magnetic moment in the doublet-singlet Leptoquark model: Constraints on the parameter space of the scalar LQ model

 where $V_{cb}$ is the CKM matrix element.
 The 4-fermion interaction operators are

 which are invariant under $SU(3)_C \times U(1)_{\text{EM}}$.
-The SM result can be obtained with the substitutions $C^X_{AB}=0$ and $C^V_{LL}=0$.
-Then, the coefficients $C^X_{AB}$ encode the new physic effects for the $b \to c$ transition.
+The coefficients $C^X_{AB}$ encode the new physical effects for the $b \to c$ transition.
 To relate the coefficient to the LQ parameters, we use the Lagrangian~\eqref{eq:LagS1} to write down the invariant amplitude at first order in $k^2/m_{LQ}^2$, with $k$ the four-momenta flowing through the scalar propagator.
 After that, we apply Eqs.~\eqref{eq:CCFields}, together with $C\gamma_\mu=-\gamma^T_\mu C$ and $C\gamma_5=\gamma^T_5 C$.
-This enables us to derive the connections between the Wilson coefficients and the LQ parameters, which reads
+This enables us to derive the connections between the Wilson coefficients and the LQ parameters, which read